YungFrikandelbroodje/RunescapeBot/README.md

 - checking if the inventory is full, if so, return to the bank and deposit items
 - walking to the bank, storing and walking back to that location
 - walking now takes less time due to image matching when walking from one point to another; also means the character is unaffected by loading times now
-- easier path setup, can use on any route to anywhere basically; screenshots for path stop point detection too!
+- easier path setup, can use on any route to anywhere basically; screenshots for path stop point detection too! (make_path function)
-- can run to the bank when the bot sees the gauge is full
+- can run to the bank when the bot sees the running gauge is full
+- can recognize and take back pickaxe that's in inventory no matter where it's stored in the bank (if you can't equip it)
+- can mine from a loop of different rocks (look at mine_loop, rock_locations and rock_triggers)

 ### Attack Bot